manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 <br>

-Now we will try happy path first.
+Now we'll try the `happy path` first.

-Remember, two important factors we are interested in `return values` and `processing times`.
+Remember, the two important factors we are interested in is `return values` and `processing times`.

 <br>